jb08brownie/Fluke189Controller/README.md

   pillow
   pyglet

-An IR serial interface cable (see above)
+- An IR serial interface cable (see above)
-Windows, macOS, or Linux (the packaged .exe build is Windows-only; running from source works cross-platform, though the app has primarily been tested on Windows)
+- Windows, macOS, or Linux (the packaged .exe build is Windows-only; running from source works cross-platform, though the app has primarily been tested on Windows)

 ## Installation

-Option 1: Run from source
+**Option 1: Run from source**

 bashgit clone https://github.com/<your-username>/<your-repo>.git
 cd <your-repo>
 pip install -r requirements.txt python fluke189_controller.py

-Option 2: Download the packaged executable
+**Option 2: Download the packaged executable**

 Grab the latest .exe from the Releases page — no Python installation required.
 (Windows only.)

 ## Usage

-Plug in your IR serial cable and point it at the Fluke 189's IR window on the back of the meter.
+1. Plug in your IR serial cable and point it at the Fluke 189's IR window on the back of the meter.
-Launch the app, select the correct COM port, and click Connect.
+2. Launch the app, select the correct COM port, and click Connect.
 On success, the meter's model, firmware version, and serial number will be displayed.
-Use the Trend Plot tab to view live readings, click Run to start plotting, and optionally enable CSV logging alongside it.
+3. Use the Trend Plot tab to view live readings, click Run to start plotting, and optionally enable CSV logging alongside it.
-Use the Download tab to pull the meter's stored memory log and export it as CSV and/or a plotted PNG.
+4. Use the Download tab to pull the meter's stored memory log and export it as CSV and/or a plotted PNG.
-Use the button panel to remotely trigger HOLD, REL, MIN/MAX, RANGE, and other front-panel functions.
+5. Use the button panel to remotely trigger HOLD, REL, MIN/MAX, RANGE, and other front-panel functions.

-Building the executable yourself
+**Building the executable yourself**

 The packaged .exe is built with PyInstaller.
 If you want to rebuild it after making changes:

-bashpip install pyinstaller
+bash 'pip install pyinstaller
 pyinstaller --onefile --windowed --icon=logo.ico ^
   --add-data "logo.png;." ^
   --add-data "fonts/dseg7.ttf;fonts" ^
-  fluke189_controller.py
+  fluke189_controller.py'

 The resulting executable will be in the dist/ folder.
 The --add-data flags are required so the app icon and the DSEG7 display font are bundled correctly, matching the resource_path() lookup used at runtime.